Sanrax/flashcart-guides/docs/cart-guides/dspico.md

     1. Download the [DSpico Hybrid Firmware](https://github.com/coderkei/dspico-hybrid-fw/releases/latest/download/DSpico_hybrid.uf2) UF2 file.

     1. Remove the DSpico from your console, and remove any MicroSD card in the cart.

-Next, connect a USB cable to your DSpico and plug it into your computer.
+    1. Connect a USB cable to your DSpico and plug it into your computer, then open your file manager.

     1. A drive called `RPI-RP2` will appear.
-Drag & drop the `DSpico_hybrid.uf2` file to this drive.
+Drag & drop the `DSpico_hybrid.uf2` file into this drive.
 The drive should then automatically eject and disappear from your computer, indicating the DSpico has processed and installed the firmware.
 This can sometimes take a few seconds.

-Your DSpico is now flashed and you can follow the Pico-Launcher setup guide below.
+    1. Your DSpico is now flashed!
+Follow the Pico-Launcher setup guide below to prepare the SD card.

 === "WRFUxxed Firmware"

     !!! warning "DSpico WRFUxxed firmware"

          The WRFUxxed firmware supports all DS, DSi & 3DS consoles, on any version.
-However, it must be built from source with user-provided components due to the WRFUxxed exploit requiring a copy of WRFU Tester v0.60 and NTR/TWL blowfish keys.
-This firmware also autoboots on a Nintendo DSi due to the way WRFUxxed works (Does not apply to the 3DS or NDS/DS Lite).
+However, it must be built with user-provided components due to the WRFUxxed exploit requiring a copy of WRFU Tester v0.60.
+This firmware also autoboots on a Nintendo DSi due to WRFU Tester having the autoboot flag set (Does not apply to the 3DS or NDS/DS Lite).
 You might want to consider using the Hybrid firmware instead if your DSi or 3DS console has CFW installed.

+    === "Patch a Precompiled UF2"

+        !!! info
+            Full builds of WRFUxxed firmware can't be legally distributed due to needing the WRFU Tester v0.60 ROM to be embedded.
+As such, we don't provide any WRFUxxed firmware UF2 that is ready-to-flash.
+However, thanks to user @Prozaks, we can instead distribute a WRFUxxed-enabled build that is missing the actual WRFU Tester binary, and let the user inject their own copy of WRFU Tester to create a complete firmware build.

+            Just like our precompiled Hybrid FW, we will update the WRFUxxed UF2 whenever a new change to the firmware/bootloader is published by the LNH Team.
+To update in the future, just redo the patching process.

+        1. Obtain a copy of WRFU Tester v0.60 (Build Date 20080821).
+            - SHA-1 hash for this file is `2d65fb7a0c62a4f08954b98c95f42b804fccfd26`

+        1. Open the [firmware patcher website](https://asaduji.github.io/DSpico-firmware-patcher/){target="_blank"}, and click on "Browse...".

+        1. In the file upload window that pops up, select your WRFU Tester v0.60 ROM file and click "Open".

+        1. The website will inject your WRFU Tester binary and provide the completed `DSpico_wrfuxxed.uf2` file for download.
+Save it to your PC.

+        1. Remove the DSpico from your console, and remove any MicroSD card in the cart.

+        1. Connect a USB cable to your DSpico and plug it into your computer, then open your file manager.

+        1. A drive called `RPI-RP2` will appear.
+Drag & drop the `DSpico_wrfuxxed.uf2` file into this drive.
+The drive should then automatically eject and disappear from your computer, indicating the DSpico has processed and installed the firmware.
+This can sometimes take a few seconds.

+        1. Your DSpico is now flashed!
+Follow the Pico-Launcher setup guide below to prepare the SD card.

+    === "Compile from Source"

         - Follow the [LNH-Team DSpico setup guide](https://github.com/LNH-team/dspico/blob/develop/GUIDE.md) which contains all the steps needed to build the WRFUxxed firmware.

         - If you would prefer a video guide, you may follow [this YouTube video](https://www.youtube.com/watch?v=o7IuaewHNTQ) to build the WRFUxxed firmware with Docker, using [this dockerfile.](https://gist.github.com/synthic/f9396062d28144823ee8606eba101b2e).
 This video guide should result in an up to date firmware due to building it from the latest source.

 ### Setup Guide: